SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Is he ['smarter than the average bear'](https://en.wikipedia.org/wiki/Yogi_Bear#:~:text=smarter%20than%20the%20av%2Der%2Dage%20bear)?
 Yes.
 But, honestly: how smart is a bear?"
 - "I might have impostor syndrome.
 But how can I be sure I'm not just pretending?"
 - "It's important to have empathy, but it's essential to have boundaries.
 Big boundaries, sure.
 But boundaries.
 Otherwise the emotional vampires will bleed you dry, and nobody has empathy for _that._"
+- "If you only respond to burning issues, people will learn to set stuff on fire."
+- "It's harder than you might think to give Medusa a haircut."
+- "Pick up chainsaws by the handle, not the blade.
+Be certain which is which."
+- "The end goal of investing is not to have to worry about money.
+If your investments make you worry about money, you're doing it wrong."
+- "Common sense always sounds boring, until you try something else."
+- "Changing one's mind based on experience is something to praise, not criticize.
+People who cannot change their minds can barely be said to have minds at all."
+- "People are often afraid of looking foolish.
+Looking foolish is the natural consequence of foolish behavior.
+But actually BEING a fool is the natural consequence of failing to learn from this."